 His illness got the better of him, but he left behind a legacy of hope that, even today, inspires millions around the world to continue his fight.

-This is the story behind the famous Terry Fox Run that has thus far raised over $600 million worldwide for cancer research.
+This is the story behind the famous Terry Fox Run that has thus far raised about $725 million worldwide for cancer research.

 Canada’s two largest cities, Toronto and Montreal, have the largest underground cities in the world.
 Not all of Montreal is visible from the sky, since just over a third of its downtown area is in fact underground.
 Concealed beneath Montreal’s streets is the largest underground city in the world, consisting of a network of 32 kilometres of corridors and stores.